melange-re/melange-re.github.io/docs/melange-book/celsius-converter-exception.md

 # Celsius Converter

-This time, we'll create a widget that takes a temperature value in Celsius and converts it to Fahrenheit.
-Create a new file called `CelsiusConverter.re`:
+Our second widget will be one that takes a temperature value in Celsius and converts it to Fahrenheit.
+Create a new file in `src` called `CelsiusConverter.re`:

 ```reasonml
 let convert = celsius => 9.0 /.
 5.0 *. celsius +.
 32.0;